Skip To Main Content

 609-626-6007

-Updated 8/18/25
+Updated 8/18/26

 Resch has been the head men’s track & field coach and head men’s cross country coach since 2012.
-As head men’s track coach, Resch’s teams have finished third at nine of the 10 NJAC Championships that have been held since 2020.
+As head men’s track coach, Resch’s teams have finished third at 10 of the 12 NJAC Championships that have been held since 2020.
 Resch led the 2019 team to second place at the NJAC Indoor and Outdoor Championships, equaling their best finish ever at each meet, plus Stockton’s highest point total ever at the NJAC Outdoor Championships (172 points).

 In 2018, the men’s indoor team had its best finish ever at the NJAC Championships with second place while the outdoor squad tied its highest finish ever with second place and produced its highest point total since 2006 with 135 points.